joinself/academy/_docs/_GUIDELINES.md

 *   **"Theory Meets Practice"**: Theoretical documentation that directly supports and enhances the practical examples rather than standalone academic content.
 Every concept should immediately connect to working code and real-world applications.
 *   **Educational First**: Every page is a lesson, not just a specification.
 The goal is to teach developers *how* to build, not just show them what's possible.
-*   **Progressive Complexity (🟢🟡🟠🔴)**: Content will be structured to guide developers from a simple "hello world" to production-ready applications, introducing concepts one at a time.
+*   **Progressive Complexity**: Content will be structured to guide developers from a simple "hello world" to production-ready applications, introducing concepts one at a time.
 *   **Immediate Gratification**: The first thing a developer does is build something that works in under 5 minutes.
 This builds confidence and momentum.
 *   **Facade-Driven**: The developer-friendly Facade is the primary tool for learning.
 The underlying SDK is treated as an advanced "expert" topic for those who need maximum control.
 *   **The Two-Sided Coin: Server & Client**: We will explicitly teach the client-server model.
 Every example will clarify the roles of the backend (Go, Java) and the frontend (iOS, Android), showing how they work together.